linksonice/tribal-tasks/README.md

-# tribal-tasks
+# task 2

-This README covers task 2, because that is the CloudFormation task.
+This README covers task 2, the CloudFormation task.

 The basic method is this: